The thinking factory is here: How machines are now learning to optimize themselves – From Bosch and Siemens to Tesla – Image: Xpert.Digital

 The factory of the future

-The factory of the future will be a fully networked, self-learning system that responds autonomously to changes and continuously optimizes itself.
-Humans and AI systems will work closely together, with technology taking over repetitive and analytical tasks while human experts can focus on creative and strategic challenges.
+The factory of the future will be a fully networked, self-learning system that autonomously responds to changes and continuously optimizes itself.
+Humans and AI systems will work closely together, with technology taking over repetitive and analytical tasks, while human experts can focus on creative and strategic challenges.

 Your AI transformation, AI integration and AI platform industry expert